miohtama/opsec/source/incidences/bitly.rst

 *Date: 2014-05-08*

+Compromised user accoutns: **Not disclosed**

-Bitly unecrypted backups got compromised.
+Bitly, an URL shortening service, had their unecrypted backups compromised.

 Bitly is a URL shortening service.
-The users can log in with their Facebook and Twitter accounts.
-In the incidence, the attacked gained access to offsite unencrypted database backups.
+The users can log in with their Facebook and Twitter accounts and shorten URLs.
+Bit.ly also offers enterprise services where the customers are allowed to use custom domains.

+In the incidence, the attacker gained access to offsite unencrypted database backups.
 It is assumed the database contained (OAuth) tokens to take actions in Facebook and Twitter on behalf of the user.

 "On May 8 [2014], the Bitly security team learned of the potential compromise of Bitly user credentials from the security team of another technology company.
 We immediately began operating under the assumption that we had a breach and started the search for all possible compromise vectors."
 (More detail)